Life Safety Study Trips

 We coordinate with DFW-area school districts, homeschools, virtual schools, private schools, and other organizations to schedule free Study Trips.
 These unique expeditions outside of the traditional classroom give students the opportunity to learn life safety lessons in a specialized, hands-on environment.
 If you are a teacher and would like to have your students visit Life Safety Park, find more information about registering by clicking the link under your class grade level.

 If you are a parent and would like your child to visit Life Safety Park during the school year, please talk to your child's teacher about what Life Safety Park has to offer!
 Parents are also encouraged to register their children for our free safety classes offered during CISD breaks; check back or view our calendar for a list of all available class opportunities.

 Safety is in our name.
 We remain committed to offering fun, safe, and interactive field trips for school-age students at our unique campus.
-Per City of Coppell policy, face masks are required for all visitors to indoor City of Coppell facilities.
-Social distancing measures will continue to be encouraged, and extra sanitation of high-touch surfaces occurs between all programs.
+Per current City of Coppell policy, face masks are encouraged for all visitors to indoor City of Coppell facilities.
+Social distancing measures will also continue to be encouraged, and extra sanitation of high-touch surfaces occurs between all programs.
 Class sizes and groups are adjusted as programming allows.
 We offer flexibility in programming and scheduling based on group needs.
 Please call us to discuss any questions or concerns!

 For school study trips, specific curriculum is set for each grade level below: